2014 SEC Championship Game

-The 2014 SEC Championship Game was played on Saturday, December 6, 2014, in the Georgia Dome in Atlanta, Georgia, and determined the 2014 football champion of the Southeastern Conference (SEC).
+The 2014 SEC Championship Game was played on Saturday, December 6, 2014, in the Georgia Dome in Atlanta, and determined the 2014 football champion of the Southeastern Conference (SEC).
 The game was played between Western Division Champion Alabama and Eastern Division Champion Missouri.
 Missouri was the designated home team, and the game was televised by CBS for the fourteenth straight year.
 In the game, Alabama defeated Missouri 42–13 and captured their 24th SEC football championship.